Achoobert/qmk_firmware/keyboards/bm40hsrgb/keymaps/achoobert/readme.md

-# The default keymap for bm40hsrgb
+# The Achoobert keymap for bm40hsrgb